Qu4ndo/stock-calculator/README.md

 # Stockypy
-A small Python Stock Calculator for a more efficient Stock Picking Experience.
+A small Python Stock Calculator for a more efficient Stock Picking Experience

 ## Functions